mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

 </tr>
 <tr>
 <td><b>=</b></td>
-<td>Used for assignment, and it means that the value that follows will be stored in the variable x.</td>
+<td>Used for assignment and it means the value that follows will be stored in the variable x.</td>
 </tr>
 <tr>
 <td><b>=</b></td>
-<td>Compute the distance between the two points and add geometry if necessary.
-This function returns True if the deviation is less than one unit, False if it is more than one unit and Null if something went wrong.</td>
+<td>Compute the distance between the two points, and add geometry if necessary.
+This function returns True if the deviation is less than one unit, False if it is more than one unit and NULL if something went wrong.</td>
 </tr>
 <tr>
 <td><b>10</b></td>